 Butter the bottom and sides of a 9x13 inch baking tray, line it with parchment with the paper extending at least an inch above the long sides to act as handles for getting the brownies out.

 To melt the chocolate, put about 2 inches of water in a small pan and heat to a gentle simmer.
 Place a heatproof bowl over the water and melt the butter and dark chocolate.
 Be sure that the water is hot but not boiling and that it doesn’t touch the bottom of the bowl.
 Stir occasionally with a spatula until the mixture is completely melted (6-7 minutes).
 Turn off the heat, leaving the bowl over the water.

-In a food processor, finely grind the peppermint tea leaves with the sugar.
+In a food processor, finely grind the Dragonfly Pure Peppermint tea leaves with the sugar.

 In a medium bowl, whisk together the eggs, peppermint extract, salt, and peppermint sugar until just combined.

 Whisk in the melted chocolate mixture.
 Slowly add the flour, gently folding it in with a spatula until combined.